SashaNasonova/burnSeverity/README.md

 Override can be used if you already know which image dates you want to use.
 The script will accept a dictionary of pre- and post-fire image dates along with the sensor (S2, L8 or L9).
 It can also be used for reruns if the first attempt isn't satisfactory.

+To run:
+1. In Anaconda Prompt active the gee environment
+2. Run script (example command): python C:\Dev\git\burnSeverity\main_PartB.py

 ## Part C
 Script to filter, smooth, vectorize and save as a geodatabase.
+Edit lines 48 - 51.